 Now that we know about the different components we’d also like to mention that one of the strong points of rails is that you can override or extend the default behavior of an application through a system of plug-ins.
-There a vast of plug-ins that have been written for Rails.
+There are a vast number of plug-ins that have been written for Rails.
 They go from giving you a very easy way of implementing a state machine to complete view engines or authentication mechanisms.
 For me, personally, the plug-in system is one of the strongest points of the rails framework.

-7.
+7.1.4 Installing Rails

+Rails is distributed as a gem and when we use the regular ruby version we can install it by calling executing igem install rails at the command line.
+This should download and install rails in our IronRuby installation.
+And we’re all ready to generate the application skeleton.

+That takes care of the obligatory background information you may need before you can start using the framework.
+The rest of this chapter will be dedicated to guiding you through creating the necessary pieces of the server side for our twitter sample.
+The first thing we’re going to need to do is to create a rails application framework.

+7.2 Generating the application skeleton

-Before we can start development we have to make sure we’ve got the rails framework installed on our machine.
-In this section we’ll first talk about getting rails installed and ready to use with IronRuby.
-Next we’ll look at generating a rails application skeleton.
+Before we can start development, we have to make sure we’ve got the rails framework installed on our machine.
+In this section, we’ll first talk about getting rails installed and ready to use with IronRuby.
+Next, we’ll look at generating a rails application skeleton.

-7..
+7.2.1 Anatomy of an application skeleton

-Because rails is all about conventions there is a fixed directory structure that needs to be created on your machine for a new application.
+Because rails is all about conventions, there is a fixed directory structure that needs to be created on your machine for a new application.
 It also populates some of those directories with files, like the files for the prototype JavaScript library.

 Listing 7.1 shows the series of commands I entered on my mac to generate the application skeleton for our twitter clone.